yingersss/musicplayer/README.md

 ## Milestone 3
 ## Code Structure
 - 'classes' package: contains the core classes that we listed that include 'Track', 'Song', 'Audiobook','Playlist', 'UIConstructor', and 'TrackRepository'.
+- 'classes' changes: we decided against the UIConstructor class for now as we figured the MainSceneController already kinda filled that hole, we decided on using another class that would be a subclass of Track, Podcasts.
 - 'edu.metrostate' package: contains MainApp and the MainSceneController where we will be controlling the important bits of the initial UI of the application such as ListView, Buttons that include 'Play', 'Next', 'Back', 'Shuffle', and 'Repeat'.
 Other UI elements to be controlled include the song information window, the progress bar and volume adjustment slider.
-Within the MainSceneController class, we've instantiated objects such as Songs, Audiobooks, and Playlists.
+Within the MainSceneController class, we've instantiated objects such as Songs, Audiobooks, Playlists, Podcasts, and Episodes.
 - 'resources': contains the musicplayertest.fxml that we've generated from SceneBuilder and where we hardcoded Strings of song names to put inside the ListView, as well as where we included ImageView into each Button to allow graphics rather than just text.
 Inside the resources folder also includes the images that we've used.

 ## Running the Application